ucdavis/ecs132/Hwk/Hwk1.md

 though the first one talks aboutt W = k, that doesn't mean W = k for all the rest.

-Write a function **ExactAnalysis()** (no arguments) that returns the above quantities as a 10-element vector, for the following setting:
+Write a function **ExactAnalysis()** (no arguments) that returns the second and third of the above 10 quantities as a 2-element vector, for the following setting:

 * m = 5